VALHALLA series glossary

 Thiassen: Frost Giant.
 Appears in Iduna’s Apples.

 Thor: The Norse god of thunderbolts and war.
 Son t Frigga and Odin, brother to Heimdall, Saga, and Bragi, adopted cousin to Freyr and Freya.
-In Valhalla Thor has a job as a photocopier repairman, but he has a sketchy work history as his temper causes him to get fired.
+In Moon Dog Magic Thor has a job as a photocopier repairman, but he has a sketchy work history as his temper causes him to get fired.
 A lot.

 Thrym: King of the Frost Giants.
 Appears in Iduna’s Apples.